redballoonsecurity/ofrak/docs/user-guide/flash_component.md

 ## Usage
-A `FlashAttributes` must be provided in order to use the flash component.
-As with other aspects of OFRAK, this can be modified and overriden if it does not work specifically for your use case.
+A [FlashAttributes][ofrak_components.flash.FlashAttributes] must be provided in order to use the flash component.
+As with other aspects of OFRAK, this can be modified and overridden if it does not work specifically for your use case.

 ### `FlashAttributes`
-The `FlashAttributes` is necessary for communicating the information necessary to understand your specific flash format.
-This is the definition of the dataclass:
+The FlashAttributes][ofrak_components.flash.FlashAttributes] is necessary for communicating the information necessary to understand your specific flash format.

 The only required field is the `data_block_format`.
 These block formats are specified using an *ordered* `Iterable[FlashField]` to describe the block.